Mum alleges that South Yorkshire care home staff "did nothing for four days" as man suffered "damage" from erection

-Man in South Yorkshire care home suffered ‘permanent damage’ after four-day erection, says mum
+Man in South Yorkshire care home suffered ‘permanent damage’ after four-day erection, claims mum

 The mum of a man with Asperger’s Syndrome alleges that he suffered “permanent damage” after he was left with an erection for four days by care home staff.